Lochnivar/ashverse/books/book-01-the-match/chapter-03.md

 "Tom!"
 He called to his brother, Lieutenant Thomas Chamberlain hobbled over to his older brother on legs that seemed as wobbly as Chamberlains own.

 "Yes Lawrence?"
-Tom had caught his breath quicker than Joshua had, the joys of being young once again.
+Tom had caught his breath quicker than he had, the joys of being young once again.

 "The rebs seem to be giving us some much needed time.
 Get some breastworks up and see about other fortification works."

 "Could we get the boys from the 2nd to help out?"
 Tom suggested.
 "I'd hate to have our men out of line with rocks in their hands if the rebs start chargin up the hill on us."

+Ah, the 2nd Maine.
+In the chaotic climb, Chamberlain had almost forgotten about them.
+The mutinous unit had been given to him to escort a few days ago.
+Their enlistments had run out but they hadn't been discharged.
+As such, they had simply refused to participate in this war any longer.
+Chamberlain had been given orders to shoot the men if they wouldn't join and Chamberlain desperately didn't want that.
+Not only would he be shooting good Maine boys, but boys with a grievance.
+That troubled him deeply.

 "That's a good point."
 Chamberlain said.
 "Let's see if this rhetoric education can do us any good here."

 Tom smiled and waved his older brother at a knot of sullen men seated on the ground about fifty paces behind the lines.

 "You men from the 2nd?" he called out.

+Chamberlain felt a mental wince.
+Of course they were the 2nd Maine, who else would they be?
+As an opening gambit, it was certainly on the weak side.

 A burly sergeant looked up.
 "We are.
 And we're not moving.
 Our enlistment's up."